chrishunt/tortoise/README.markdown

 Rendering The Canvas
 --------------------
-Tortoise can currently render its canvas as ascii or as html.
+Tortoise can currently render its canvas as ascii, html, or png.

     interpreter = Tortoise::Interpreter.new(5)